tango-crypto/cardano-wallet-js/README.md

 ## Introduction
-The cardano-wallet exposes a REST api/CLI interface which allows clients to perform common tasks on the cardano-blockchain, such as:
+The official cardano-wallet by IOHK exposes a REST api/CLI interface which allows clients to perform common tasks on the cardano-blockchain, such as:
  - creating or restoring a wallet
  - submitting a transaction with or without [metadata](https://github.com/input-output-hk/cardano-wallet/wiki/TxMetadata)